Lily Jan: Early life, education, and career

 Lily Jan would go on to hold postdoctoral positions in the laboratory of Seymour Benzer at Caltech and subsequently in the laboratory of Stephen Kuffler at Harvard Medical School.
-Jan and her husband joined the faculty at University of California, San Francisco in 1979 where are leaders of a joint research group.
+Jan and her husband joined the faculty at University of California, San Francisco in 1979 where they are leaders of a joint research group.
 She has been a HHMI investigator since 1984.

 Research

 After graduating from Caltech with her Ph.D. in 1974, Lily Jan and her husband Yuh Nung Jan took summer courses at Cold Spring Harbor Laboratory together.
-This coursework would mark the beginning their scientific collaboration which has spanned the majority of their careers.
+This coursework would mark the beginning of their scientific collaboration which has spanned the majority of their careers.
 After that at Cold Spring Harbor Laboratory, Jan and her husband would both begin postdoctoral fellowships in the group of Seymour Benzer at Caltech.
 Their first collaborative effort was building an electrophysiology rig in the laboratory towards the purpose of characterizing the neuromuscular junction in Drosophila fly larvae.
 This effort would lead to their first two collaborative publications which were in print by 1976, only nine years after the Jans first met.
 During this time, the Jans would first observe that a male mutant ShakerKS133 larvae exhibited an exceptionally large excitatory response after motor stimulation.
 Unraveling whether the mutant phenotype was linked to the nerve or muscle of Shaker mutant larvae would demarcate the beginning of the Jans' investigations on ion channels.

 Jan and her husband joined the faculty as assistant professors at UCSF in 1979 where they set up a joint lab.
 The two investigators only got $15,000 each in start-up money and 1,000 ft2 to share to set up their lab, however have shared they were drawn to UCSF by the people and the atmosphere.

 The early years of the Jans' research group at UCSF was distinguished by their efforts on cloning the Shaker channel and studies of neural development.
 In the 1980s, their work on neural development was performed in collaboration with Alain Ghysen and Christine Dambly-Chaudiere.
 The Jans were tenured in 1983 and were selected as Howard Hughes Medical Institute Investigators in 1984.
 They have shared that from 1983 to 1986 their research goals were challenged by difficulties cloning the Shaker gene.
 In 1987, they were successful with cloning Shaker and enabling their team to perform functional studies on single potassium ion channels.
 Their neural development research has been particularly distinguished by breakthroughs in neurogenesis and cell fate specification (cut, numb, atonal, and daughterless).

-Since 1994, the Jan lab has been organized in function and development subgroups lead by each co-PI.
+Since 1994, the Jan lab has been organized in function and development subgroups led by each co-PI.
 The function group of the laboratory is led by Lily and largely focuses on the studies of ion channels, their assembly, and their dynamic response to neural activity.
 The development subgroup led by Yuh Nung has been engaged with questions surrounding dendrite morphogenesis.